kkoomen/qbr/README.md

 ### The first 9-stickers in the upper left corner

-These will update immediately and display how the computer detects the colors.
+These will update immediately and display how the program has detected the colors.

 ### The second 9-sticker display below the one in the upper left corner